dwalend/Disentangle/README.md

 ### clone the code repository

-If you want to change ScalaGraphMinimizer to meet your every whim, fix some bugs and send me pull requests, or just mess around, clone the git repo and have at it.
+If you want to change ScalaGraphMinimizer to meet your every whim, share your changes by sending me pull requests, or just mess around, clone the git repo and have at it.

     git clone https://github.com/dwalend/ScalaGraphMinimizer.git
     cd ScalaGraphMinimizer
     sbt test package
-    cp target/scala-2.10/graph4scalasemirings_2.11-0.1.0-SNAPSHOT.jar /your/projects/lib
+    cp target/scala-2.10/graph4scalasemirings_2.11-0.1.0-SNAPSHOT.jar /your/projectname/lib

 ## Using ScalaGraphMinimizer

+### Using Semiring-based algorithms (Floyd-Warshall, Dijkstra, and Brandes' Algorithms)

 You'll need to

-* bring a graph of your own, or at least a Seq[(Node,Node,ArcLabel)].
+* bring a graph of your own, or at least a Seq[(Node,Node,MaybeAnEdge)].
-* choose or create a SemiringSupport implementation like FewestNodes.
+* choose or create a SemiringSupport implementation, like FewestNodes.
-* provide a function to convert from a (Node,Node,ArcLabel) tuple to the Label defined by your SemiringSupport.
+* provide a function to convert from a (Node,Node,MaybeAnEdge) tuple to the Label defined by your SemiringSupport.
 ** You can use net.walend.scalagraph.semiring.ConvertToLabelGraph to convert from a [scala-graph](http://www.scala-graph.org/) Graph.
 * choose an algorithm to perform the minimization.
-(You probably want to use Dijkstra's algorithm)
+(You probably want to use Dijkstra's algorithm.)
 * arrange for your code to run the algorithm on your graph

-You'll get a Digraph with your nodes and edges that contain the results of the minimization.
+Floyd-Warshall provides a Digraph[Node,Label] with your nodes and labels that contain the results of the minimization.
+Dijkstra provides a Seq[(Node,Node,Label)] where the labels contain the results of the minimization.
+Brandes provides that plus a Map[Node,Double] that holds each node's betweenness.

-For example, this code snippet finds zero or one shortest path in a directed graph with String nodes:

     import net.walend.graph.semiring.{OnePathFirstStep,FirstStep,FewestNodes,Dijkstra}

     //You supply the graph
-    val yourArcs:Seq[(String,String,String)] = ???
+    val yourEdges:Seq[(String,String,String)] = ???

-    //find one path that traverses the fewest nodes, or None val support = new OnePathFirstStep[String,Int,Int](FewestNodes)
+    //find one path that traverses the fewest nodes, or None

+    //create the support class
+    val support = new OnePathFirstStep[String,Int,Int](FewestNodes)

-    //will be used to convert from the arc tuples to labels val labelForArc = support.convertArcToLabelFunc[String](FewestNodes.convertArcToLabel)
+    //this will be used to convert from the arc tuples to labels val labelForEdge = support.convertEdgeToLabelFunc[String](FewestNodes.convertEdgeToLabel)

-    //finds a shortest path for each pair of nodes if that path exists val labelTuples:Seq[(String,String,Option[FirstStep[String,Int]])] =
+    //finds a shortest path for each pair of nodes if that path exists val shortestPaths:Seq[(String,String,Option[FirstStep[String,Int]])] =
       Dijkstra.allPairsShortestPaths(edges = yourEdges,
                                     support = support,
                                     labelForArc = labelForArc)

-    //todo get the actual shortest path

 ### Algorithms